May 22-23, 2020 | HempToday Center | Poland

 The Micro Hemp Decorticator

 Kristaps is an arts & crafts metal worker who continues to develop a micro hemp decorticator intended for small farming and processing operations.
-His project was inspired in part by his research of a decorticator project started by the 95-year-old Cirulis, who is blind, while living in Australia in the early 2000s.
-Kristaps is also interested in hempcrete construction and plans to build a family house from the material hemp-lime.
+His project was inspired in part by his research of a decorticator project started by 95-year-old Voldemars Cirulis, who is blind, while living in Australia in the early 2000s.
+Kristaps is also interested in hempcrete construction and plans to build a family house from the material.